Rapptz/discord.py/docs/intro.rst

         $ pip install -U discord.py

 Congratulations.
-You now have a virtual environment all set up without messing with your system installation.
+You now have a virtual environment all set up.

 Basic Concepts
 ---------------

 discord.py revolves around the concept of :ref:`events <discord-api-events>`.
 An event is something you listen to and then respond to.
-For example, when a message happens, you will receive an event about it and you can then respond to it.
+For example, when a message happens, you will receive an event about it that you can respond to.

 A quick example to showcase how events work: